hayfasfar/BstarToTW_CMSDAS2023_BackgroundEstimation/README.md

 ## Background estimate
 For this exercise we will use the [`2DAlphabet`](https://github.com/ammitra/2DAlphabet) github package.
 This package uses `.json` configuration files to specify the input histograms (to perform the fit) and the uncertainties.
 These uncertainties will be used inside of the `Higgs Combine` backend, the fitting package used widely within CMS.
 The 2DAlphabet package serves as a nice interface with Combine to allow the user to use the 2DAlphabet method without having to create their own custom version of combine.

+# Input root files

+Root files with the pass and fail histograms can be found in:

+`/afs/cern.ch/user/m/mmorris/public/ttbarAllHad/twodalphabet/`

 # Configuration file